 Supports Pro Humanitate and fosters cross-campus collaboration.

-- The dual M.Div./M.A. degree provides an opportunity for the university to act according to its clearest value: Pro Humanitate.
+- The joint M.Div./M.A. degree provides an opportunity for the university to act according to its clearest value: Pro Humanitate.
 Those graduates will be well prepared to serve humanity in many settings.
 The mission and program statements in Divinity and in Counseling share many common objectives with the university.
 Both programs foster academic excellence; acknowledge the importance of understanding diverse religious, cultural and ethnic perspectives; and strive to promote personal growth.

 - A major study released in March 2000 concluded that “Wake Forest should concentrate its graduate study resources on doctoral and “carefully selected” masters programs that reflect the research strengths of the faculty, involve cross-campus collaboration and are of the highest quality.”
 This collaborative degree program will utilize the best of the existing curricula in Divinity and Counseling to prepare students for careers in ministry and in mental health.
 It would also partner with counseling entities at Wake Forest University Baptist Medical Center such as Pastoral Care and CareNet.

-- The dual degree program would offer opportunities for collaboration in research and course offerings.
+- The joint degree program would offer opportunities for collaboration in research and course offerings.
 A collaborative undertaking of this nature will create opportunities for funding, research, and faculty development.
 Possibilities for shared courses and lectureships that benefit Divinity, Counseling, and the broader university may also grow from the combined effort

 Offers a distinctive program of high quality at a low cost.